Best X399/TR4 Motherboards For Intense Computing Workloads

 They’ve churned out a smart cooling set up to cope with different temperature ranges.
 There are plenty of fan headers on board and you have complete control over them via Total Fan Control.
 We’ve observed impressive thermals of 26 degrees C at idle and 40 degrees C under load for the VRM.

 It has the new BIOS which is pretty much similar to the previous one with few additional features.
 You can now switch between simple and advanced interface to tweak up the system per your expertise.
 We observed mouse lag while using the BIOS, but it was still usable.

 It is safe to say that this board is a jack spot for the gamers who seek out stable performance while gaming whether the system is under a load of minor background tasks or not, it efficiently utilizes the multi-core threading of the processor.

-Next up is the ASRock’s beautiful motherboard which enjoys the least degree of cons from this list with a stable performance equally acclaimed by all the users.
-It runs the RAM up to 3000 MHz like a champ and easily handles the speeds even when all the slots are filled.
+Next up is the ASRock’s beautiful motherboard which is quite affordable.
+Supported RAM speed is up to 3000MHz.
 Make sure to choose the RAM from this board’s QVL list.
 It has 10-gigabit Aquantia ethernet.
-Its PCIe slots are arranged in standard 16×8 layout and have an additional 6 pin power connector in case you want to run graphics card on them and one x1 PCIe slot for slower peripherals like ethernet card, etc.
+Its PCIe slots are arranged in a standard 16×8 layout.
+It also has a 6 pin power connector in case you want to run a graphics card on them.